LeftistTachyon/SimpleChess/README.md

 # SimpleChess
 This project is the next iteration of my chess project.
+### This branch
+In this branch, I'm going to change all chess logic from Strings to Integers.
+Most of it, anyway.
 ## Getting started
 Please take a look at our [contributing guidlines](../master/CONTRIBUTING.md) and our [Contributor Code of Conduct](../master/CODE_OF_CONDUCT.md).
 Also, [this Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is very helpful.